karllhughes/learn/_posts/2023-06-09-how-to-use-react-devtools-in-safari.md

 In this article, you'll learn how to install and use the standalone version of React DevTools to debug a React application running in Safari.
 In addition, the article also highlights the differences between the standalone version and the Chrome extension, as well as some limitations of the tools.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9v8szoGHfpk?si=_xc7wbOD5VOi6ED2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Use Cases for Debugging React Apps

 The standalone version of React DevTools is a separate application that provides a powerful set of debugging and inspection tools for React applications.
 It's independent of any specific browser and can be used across various platforms and environments.
 This makes it a versatile option for developers who need to debug their React apps in different contexts.

 Some of the use cases for the standalone version of React DevTools include:

-- **Debugging non-browser-based React apps:** The standalone version of React DevTools is particularly useful when debugging React Native applications because it is platform-independent and can connect to apps running on iOS or Android devices.
+* **Debugging non-browser-based React apps:** The standalone version of React DevTools is particularly useful when debugging React Native applications because it is platform-independent and can connect to apps running on iOS or Android devices.
 For example, you can use it to determine why a specific component of your React Native app isn't rendering correctly on an iOS device.
 You can use React DevTools to inspect the component tree, check component props and state, and identify issues with styling or logic that may be causing the rendering problem.
-- **Debugging React apps in Safari:** Safari is a widely used browser, especially among macOS users.
+* **Debugging React apps in Safari:** Safari is a widely used browser, especially among macOS users.
 Although Safari has its own set of developer tools, it doesn't have extensions or support for React applications like Chrome or Firefox.
 The standalone version of React DevTools can be used to debug React applications running in Safari, as it provides developers with a powerful set of tools to inspect components and diagnose issues.
 For instance, if a specific UI component in your React app doesn't behave as expected when viewed in Safari, you can use React DevTools to inspect the component in question.
 You can check its state and props and identify any issues.
-- **Debugging server-rendered React apps:** In most static site generators, React apps are server-rendered, which means components are rendered on the server side and sent as HTML to the client.
+* **Debugging server-rendered React apps:** In most static site generators, React apps are server-rendered, which means components are rendered on the server side and sent as HTML to the client.
 In these scenarios, the standalone version of React DevTools can help you debug issues related to server-rendered components.
 For example, if you're using a solution like [Next.js](https://nextjs.org/) or [React Server Components](https://nextjs.org/docs/advanced-features/react-18/server-components) to perform server-side rendering, you can use the standalone version of React DevTools to inspect the rendered components and identify issues related to data fetching, state management, or rendering logic.

 ## How to Debug a React App in Safari